-The American Health Council has accordingly appointed Dr. Sheila Conway as “Best in Medicine.”
-Having been in the healthcare industry for nine years, Dr. Conway is distinguished in her role as an Associate Professor.
+The American Health Council has accordingly appointed Dr. Sheila Conwa, MD, FAOA, as “Best in Medicine.”
+Having been in the healthcare industry for fourteen years, Dr. Sheila Conway, MD, FAOA, is distinguished in her role as a Professor of Orthopaedic Surgery.

 Due to her athletic background as a competitive swimmer, Dr. Conway was exposed to orthopedics, which sparked her interest in medicine.
-However, it wasn’t until the end of college that Dr. Conway really started to think about medicine as a future career path, as she had continued to hold a particular passion for science.
+However, it wasn’t until the end of college that Dr. Conway really started to think about medicine as a future career path, as she had continued to hold a particular passion for the biological sciences.

-Dr. Conway went on to gain her M.D. from Temple University, School of Medicine, graduating in 2002.
-Following this, she then completed her Residency at Monmouth Medical Center from 2002 to 2007 and her Fellowship from 2007 to 2008.
+Dr. Conway went on to gain her M.D. from Temple University School of Medicine, graduating in 2002.
+Following this, she completed her Orthopaedic Surgery Residency at Monmouth Medical Center from 2002 to 2007 and her Musculoskeletal Oncology Fellowship from the University of Miami from 2007 to 2008.

 The University offers a range of services and products including research, education, nursing and health studies, medicine, study abroad, business, arts and science, law, engineering, architecture, communication, education and human development, marine and atmospheric science, music and international studies.

 In her current role, Dr. Conway has an array of responsibilities.
 These include maintaining a vibrant academic oncology practice and working as a primary educator for medical students, residents and fellows.
 She holds multiple leadership roles in graduate medical education, working as Vice Chair of Education for the Department of Orthopaedic Surgery and the Program Director of the Orthopedic Surgery Residency Program and the Orthopaedic Oncology Fellowship Program.